-The Bank has established centralised operations to manage operational risk in the various back office processes of the Bank's retail loan business except for a few operations, which are decentralised to improve turnaround time for customers.
-The fraud prevention and control group manages fraud-related risks through fraud prevention and through recovery of fraud losses.
-The fraud control group evaluates various external agencies involved in the retail finance operations, including direct marketing associates, external verification associates and collection agencies.
+The Bank has established centralised operations to manage operating risk in the various back-office processes of its retail assets business except for a few operations, which are decentralized to improve turnaround time for customers.
+A separate team under the Retail Strategy and Policy Group undertakes review and audits of credit quality and processes across different products.
+The Bank also has a Debt Services Management Group (DSMG) structured along various product lines and geographical locations, to manage debt recovery.
+The group operates under the guidelines of a standardised recovery process.
+A fraud prevention and control group has been set up to manage fraud-related risks, through fraud prevention and through the recovery of fraud losses.
+The fraud control group evaluates various external agencies involved in retail asset finance operations, including direct marketing associates, external verification associates and collection agencies.